hurwitzlab/hpc_viral_inference_pipeline/notebooks/04_viral_pipeline/lsf/02_trimmomatic/README.md

 - Input FASTQ files available in the specified working directory.

 ## Output
-The trimmomatic results will be saved in two output directories within the working directory, organized by sample.
-One directory will contain the paired trimmed reads, and the other will contain the unpaired trimmed reads.
+Trimmomatic will generate trimmed and filtered FASTQ files for each sample.
+The output files will be saved in the specified output directory within the working directory, organized by sample.
+Each sample will have the following output files:

+- \<samplename\>_clean_1.fastq
+- \<samplename\>_clean_2.fastq
+- \<samplename\>_unpaired_1.fastq
+- \<samplename\>_unpaired_2.fastq

+The "clean" files contain the paired reads that passed the quality filters, while the "unpaired" files contain reads that were discarded from their pairs due to quality issues.

 ## About Trimmomatic
 Trimmomatic is a flexible read trimming tool for Illumina NGS data.
 It is designed to perform a variety of useful trimming tasks for Illumina paired-end and single-ended data, including **adapter removal**, **quality trimming**, and **filtering of reads based on length**.
 Trimming low-quality bases and removing adapter sequences can significantly improve the quality of downstream analyses, such as assembly and variant calling.
 For more information about trimmomatic, visit the [trimmomatic GitHub page](http://www.usadellab.org/cms/?page=trimmomatic).